 A. Minimum Tree Coverage: All Conditional Planning Area, Master Plan, or Individual Building projects shall maintain or establish a minimum tree coverage according to their planning area classification as listed in Table 9-1.
-The minimum project canopy coverage can be met through a combination of preserved areas, planting requirements, and street trees (where applicable).
+The minimum project canopy coverage can be met through a combination of preserved areas, required plantings (e.g., street trees, etc.), and other plantings.
 For the purposes of this requirement, project area refers to the entire area within the project scope that is not encumbered by easements, uses, or other features that prohibit tree plantings.